Key HIV & TB Programs

 Bhutan | HIV

-The Sustainability of HIV Services for Key Populations in Asia Program (SKPA) (2019-2022) is implemented through Save the Children Country Office in Bhutan.
-The SKPA Program partners with governments, key populations, and their communities to increase the financial sustainability of community-focused programs, strengthen the use of real-time, high-quality data to inform programmatic design, bridge HIV service delivery gaps, and work on strengthening systems that support community ownership and action.
-One of the main achievements of this program is the successful implementation of the HIV Self-Testing demonstration project.
+The Sustainability of HIV Services for Key Populations in Asia Program (SKPA)-2 (2022 - 2025) is implemented through the Save the Children Country Office in Bhutan.
+The SKPA-2 Program partners with governments, key populations, and their communities to increase the financial sustainability of community-focused programs, strengthen the use of real-time high-quality data to inform programmatic design, bridge HIV service delivery gaps, and work on strengthening systems that support community ownership and action.
+One of the main achievements of this program is the successful implementation of the HIV self-testing demonstration project.
 The scale-up of this innovative approach is expected to enhance access and uptake of HIV testing that can potentially contribute towards closing the current case detection gap.

 Côte d’Ivoire | Malaria